Why the Camera is Secondary When Creating an Artistic Photograph

 Today, cameras are progressing in sophistication and efficiency.
 Many photographers immediately jump onto the bandwagon of the latest innovations thinking that their photographs will stand out as higher quality.
 This is a huge mistake because it is not the camera itself that determines quality, but the artist’s creative and artistic sensitivity.

-Our Personal Case
+My Personal Case

 The Artistic Approach is Key